 12. Frame Out an Unframed Mirror For Decorating Your Apartment

 Add a bit of character to an unframed mirror.
 Use Velcro strips and pretty trim to create your own frame that you can remove when you move to another place.

 I think this is a genius apartment decoration idea!

 13. Hang A Divider To Decorate And Separate Rooms In a Studio Apartment

 Hang a curtain anywhere you’d like to divide the room.
 It offers privacy without a permanent change to the room design.

+Looking for a bit of artwork?
 Use clothespins to hang pictures on ribbon or string.
 It minimizes the number of holes in the wall and will save you lots of filling in when you move.